rose-coste/docs-container-service/_best-practices/container-ecosystem-kubernetes.md

 This implies that containers within a pod must coordinate port usage, but this is no different than processes in a virtual machine [(5)](#resources).

-We can achieve the IP-per-pod model via the prescribed network requirements imposed by Kubernetes by allocating each host (minion) with its own subnet in an overlay network that can enable containers to communicate with the host and any other networks available in the environment.
-A common network split is to allocate to the overlay a cluster-wide /16 network and then divide that cluster-wide network up into a /24 network for each minion in the cluster.
+We can achieve the IP-per-pod model via the network requirements imposed by Kubernetes by allocating each host (referred to as a *minion*) with its own subnet in an overlay network that can enable containers to communicate with the host and any other networks available in the environment.
+A common network split is to allocate a cluster-wide /16 network to the overlay, and then divide that cluster-wide network into a /24 network for each minion in the cluster.
 Once you lay out your network space, you can implement the overlay and configure a new bridge for the Docker host to use within it.
 Some tools that are great for this particular purpose, especially in a cloud environment, are container-intended networking technologies such as Flannel, Weave, SocketPlane and even Open vSwitch.
-Several of these are discussed in [Introduction to container technologies: container networking] (container-technologies-networking).
+Several of these tools are discussed in [Introduction to container technologies: container networking] (container-technologies-networking).